tearust/teaproject/docs/_tapp-tutor/code_walkthrough.md

 Commands are more complicated in that certain precautions must be taken before they're allowed to change the state.
 Like any other distributed state machine, we have to make sure the state in all the [[State_Machine_Replica]]s are consistent.
 We use the [[conveyor]] algorithm to sort the commands by their timestamp and are executed in identical order across all replicas.

 The following diagram demonstrates the workflow of how a simple transfer txn command is handled.
 Note that this diagram is a simplifed verison.
-The full version can be found in [[party-fe]]'s workflow section.
+The full version can be found in [[party-fe#Workflow]].

 ```mermaid
 sequenceDiagram